Shankari91/user-story-api/README.md

 ## Database migrations

-- Flyway is used to manage db migration.
+- Flyway is used to manage db migrations.
 It runs automatically on app startup

 ## Dependency Injection